lowrycito/handbook/pages/study-manual-general-handbook.md

     * 25\.
 Temple and Family History Work in the Ward and Stake

       * 25.0.
-IntroductionUniting families for eternity is part of the work of salvation and exaltation.
+IntroductionUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
       * 25.1.
 Member and Leader Participation in Temple and Family History Work

         * 25.1.
-Member and Leader Participation in Temple and Family History WorkUniting families for eternity is part of the work of salvation and exaltation.
+Member and Leader Participation in Temple and Family History WorkUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.1.1.
-Individual Responsibility for Temple AttendanceUniting families for eternity is part of the work of salvation and exaltation.
+Individual Responsibility for Temple AttendanceUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.1.2.
-Ward and Stake Temple TripsUniting families for eternity is part of the work of salvation and exaltation.
+Ward and Stake Temple TripsUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
       * 25.2.
 Organizing Temple and Family History Work in the Ward

         * 25.2.1.
-BishopricUniting families for eternity is part of the work of salvation and exaltation.
+BishopricUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.2.2.
-Elders Quorum and Relief Society PresidenciesUniting families for eternity is part of the work of salvation and exaltation.
+Elders Quorum and Relief Society PresidenciesUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.2.3.
-Ward Temple and Family History LeaderUniting families for eternity is part of the work of salvation and exaltation.
+Ward Temple and Family History LeaderUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.2.4.
-Ward Temple and Family History ConsultantsUniting families for eternity is part of the work of salvation and exaltation.
+Ward Temple and Family History ConsultantsUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.2.5.
-Ward CouncilUniting families for eternity is part of the work of salvation and exaltation.
+Ward CouncilUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.2.6.
-Ward Temple and Family History PlanUniting families for eternity is part of the work of salvation and exaltation.
+Ward Temple and Family History PlanUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.2.7.
-Ward Temple and Family History Coordination MeetingsUniting families for eternity is part of the work of salvation and exaltation.
+Ward Temple and Family History Coordination MeetingsUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.2.8.
-Temple Preparation CourseUniting families for eternity is part of the work of salvation and exaltation.
+Temple Preparation CourseUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
       * 25.3.
 Organizing Temple and Family History Work in the Stake

         * 25.3.
-Organizing Temple and Family History Work in the StakeUniting families for eternity is part of the work of salvation and exaltation.
+Organizing Temple and Family History Work in the StakeUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.3.1.
-Stake PresidencyUniting families for eternity is part of the work of salvation and exaltation.
+Stake PresidencyUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.3.2.
-Stake Adult Leadership CommitteeUniting families for eternity is part of the work of salvation and exaltation.
+Stake Adult Leadership CommitteeUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.3.3.
-High CouncilorsUniting families for eternity is part of the work of salvation and exaltation.
+High CouncilorsUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.3.4.
-Stake Relief Society PresidencyUniting families for eternity is part of the work of salvation and exaltation.
+Stake Relief Society PresidencyUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.3.5.
-Stake Temple and Family History ConsultantsUniting families for eternity is part of the work of salvation and exaltation.
+Stake Temple and Family History ConsultantsUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.3.6.
-Family History CentersUniting families for eternity is part of the work of salvation and exaltation.
+FamilySearch CentersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.3.7.
-Area Temple and Family History AdvisersUniting families for eternity is part of the work of salvation and exaltation.
+Area Temple and Family History AdvisersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
       * 25.4.
 Family History Resources

         * 25.4.1.
-My Family: Stories That Bring Us TogetherUniting families for eternity is part of the work of salvation and exaltation.
+My Family: Stories That Bring Us TogetherUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.4.2.
-FamilySearch.org and FamilySearch AppsUniting families for eternity is part of the work of salvation and exaltation.
+FamilySearch.org and FamilySearch AppsUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.4.3.
-IndexingUniting families for eternity is part of the work of salvation and exaltation.
+IndexingUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
       * 25.5.
 Recommending and Calling Temple Workers

         * 25.5.1.
-Recommending Temple WorkersUniting families for eternity is part of the work of salvation and exaltation.
+Recommending Temple WorkersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.5.2.
-Requirements for Temple Ordinance WorkersUniting families for eternity is part of the work of salvation and exaltation.
+Requirements for Temple Ordinance WorkersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.5.3.
-Requirements for Temple VolunteersUniting families for eternity is part of the work of salvation and exaltation.
+Requirements for Temple VolunteersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.5.4.
-Calling and Setting Apart Ordinance WorkersUniting families for eternity is part of the work of salvation and exaltation.
+Calling and Setting Apart Ordinance WorkersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.5.5.
-Assigning VolunteersUniting families for eternity is part of the work of salvation and exaltation.
+Assigning VolunteersUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
     * 26\.
 Temple Recommends

       * 26.0.
 IntroductionEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.